victor-qin/victor-qin.github.io/zreading.md

 **The Diamond Age by Neal Stephenson**

-The problem is not how you build; it's what you build that counts.
+When you can build anything it's not how you build; it's what you build that counts.

 ​